adam-singer/Buckshot/doc/getting_started.md

 These projects provide a standarized layout for a Buckshot application that uses the MVVM pattern.
 They are also full of comments.

-## Using Pub ##
-In your Dart application, make a **pubspec.yaml** file and add this line to it:

-    dependencies:
-      buckshot:
-        git: git://github.com/prujohn/Buckshot.git

-From the command line, change directory to the root of your Dart project, then run pub install

-    pub install

-pub will go out and retrieve buckshot for you, including any of it's dependencies, then placing it in a **packages** directory in your project.

-Next you'll need to point the Dart editor to your package directory.
-You can set this in the Dart Editor's preferences dialog (Tools -> Preferences).

-Now you can reference buckshot in your application like so:

-    #import('package:buckshot/buckshot.dart');

-This process should get easier over time as the pub utility matures.

 ## Resources ##
 Visit the [Buckshot Discussion Group](https://groups.google.com/forum/#!forum/buckshot-ui) for the latest information.